Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Introduction

 \section{Introduction}

 Recent works by M.~Kaluba, P.~Nowak, N.~Ozawa~\cite{KNO}, M.~Kaluba, D.~Kielak, P.~Nowak~\cite{KKN} and M. Nitsche~\cite{N} showed that the automorphism group $\Aut(F_n)$ of the free group of rank~$n$ has Kazhdan's property (T) for all $n \geq 4$.
 Earlier, R.~Gilman~\cite{Gilman} had proved that $\Aut(F_n)$ has infinitely many alternating group quotients for all $n \geq 3$.
-To the best of our knowledge, this is up to now the only known family of group with property (T) and with infinitely many alternating quotient groups.
-The existence of families of groups with property ($\tau$) (which is weaker variant of (T)) and infinitely many alternating quotient groups follows from the work of the second author~\cite{K2}.
-The goal of this paper is to provide an explicit construction of other families of groups with property (T) and with infinitely many alternating quotient groups.
-As an application of our methods, we also provide an explicit construction of a triple of permutations which generate $\Alt(p^3-1)$ for any odd prime $p$, such that the resulting Cayley graphs are expanders; and another explicit pair of permutations in $\Alt(p^7-1)$ with the same properties.
+To the best of our knowledge, this is up to now the only known family of group with property (T) and with infinitely many alternating group quotients.
+The existence of families of groups with property ($\tau$) (which is weaker variant of (T)) and infinitely many alternating group quotients follows from the work of the second author~\cite{K2}.
+The goal of this paper is to provide an explicit construction of other families of groups with property (T) and with infinitely many alternating group quotients.
+As an application of our methods, we also provide an explicit construction of a triple of permutations which generate $\Alt(p^3-1)$ for any odd prime $p$, such that the resulting Cayley graphs are expanders, and another explicit pair of permutations in $\Alt(p^7-1)$ with the same properties.